 The Pre-Medical and Pre-Dental Advising Office provides resources and advising to UConn students and alumni interested in pursuing careers in the health professions.
 Our office specializes in working with our pre-medical and pre-dental populations, but we encourage all students to explore their career options in health fields.
 Our advisors practice a holistic, competency-based style of advising that encourages students and future applicants to engage in self reflection, rigorous pursuit of academic enrichment, and intentional exploration of co-curricular activities and engagement.
 You can meet our advising team here.

-If you are looking for information about student clubs and organizations on campus, click here.
+To explore student clubs and organizations on campus, click here

 You can keep up with our office by following us on Instagram!